 I've kept this species twice now and the pictures above and below are of the colony I purchased at a club aiction in 2010.

 And above are several of the females

 The hongi shown below is around six years old.
 At 5 inches long he is a bit longer than the hongi are supposed to grow.
 His color and his stripes come and go quite a bit depending upon his mood.
-The females are very bland in comparison to the males.
 In the picture below he is in a relaxed mood which is much more typical than the pictures at the top of this page.

 As you can see there is some color variation in the two groups I've had.
 Commercially, these line breeds are being called the SRT (Super Red Top) kimpuma.
 Note that my hongi do not have any stripes continueing into the dorsal fin.

 This article talks about the "super red" and the fact that it is a line bred species.